2nd Surgical Oncology Advanced Practitioner Conference

 MD Anderson complies with the Physician Payments Sunshine Act as part of the Affordable Care Act (ACA).
 Accordingly, we may be required to collect information on transfer of value provided to any covered recipient under the ACA.

-Abstracts will be selected for poster presentation at the conference.
+Abstracts will be selected for either e-poster or mini-oral presentation at the conference.
 The purpose of the poster session is to provide educational overview of the latest advances in surgical management of solid tumors and the role of APPs in clinical practice.
-(Please visit our website for more information.)
+Please visit our website for more information.

-Authors of selected abstracts will receive a notification of acceptance via e-mail on March 1, 2018.
-Best of Poster awards will be given at the end of the conference.
-For any questions or concerns, please contact Jenilette Velasco at JDVelasco@mdanderson.org.
+Authors of selected abstracts will receive a notification of acceptance via email by March 15, 2019.
+Best of Poster award will be announced at the end of the conference.
+For any questions or concerns, please contact: SOAPabstracts@mdanderson.org.

 - Advanced registration is encouraged as space and materials are limited.